thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 You might have seen that Christoph and I gave a talk on "[The Best Angular Yet!](http://thoughtram.io/the-best-angular-yet)" at Amsterdam's Angular conference [NG-NL](http://ng-nl.org).
 There we already gave a little sneak peak on what the new router will look like.
 At the time of writing this article and giving that presentation, the router was still in development, so things might have changed over time but we try to keep this article updated.

 The new router will be quite different.
 One of it's main goals is that it works for both Angular `2.x` and Angular `>=1.4`.
-That means, both need to share as much code as possible, since Angular 2 is written in AtScript.
+That means, both need to share as much code as possible, since Angular version 2.0.0 is written in <s>AtScript</s> TypeScript.
 There are a couple more differences but we are going to take a look at them step by step.

 We can install the new router via npm by running the following shell command: